 What to do with 36 hours in Turin, Italy

 We’re often asked how to make the most of a brief opportunity to see Europe’s cities.
-This month, we provide a detailed answer for a little known “hot spot:” Turin (Torino to Italians), home of the 2006 Winter Olympic Games.
+Here’s a detailed answer for a little known “hot spot:” Turin (Torino to Italians).

 As the capital of Italy’s Piedmont region, Turin represents one of three “capitals” of Italy.
 Rome is the classical heart, Milan the commercial center, and Turin the first diplomatic and industrial capital.
 It was Turin and the Piedmont that gave birth to modern Italy through the political philosophers Count Camillo Cavour and Giuseppe Mazzini.